 The open-source principles are for:

-Moreover, the software code is available to anyone, as the name open-source suggests.
+Moreover, the software code is available to anyone, as the name is open-source suggests.

-For instance, you can immediately download, install, and run a Linux OS on your PC, unlike Windows OS, where you need to pay!
+For instance, you can immediately download, install, and run a Linux OS on your PC, unlike Windows OS, where you must pay!

 Free software is a counterpart to proprietary software, which means that no one except the owners has the source code.
-A user can pay to use the software but cannot in any legal right modify and reuse it.
+A user can pay to use the software but cannot modify and reuse it in any legal right.

 The history of programming languages begins along with the Internet.
 Researchers relied on an open and collaborative feedback process while developing early internet technologies in the 1950s and 1960s.

 Users built and shared the same based on each other's source code.
 By the early 1990s, values of openness, peer review, and collaboration were written at the core of the internet foundation.
 Today, millions of users rely on Linux kernel programs.
 This popular open-source operating system is Linux, featured under GNU licenses.